 Is it worth it?

 To go ammonia-free or not comes down to how concerned you are about the negative side effects of ammonia versus how strong the color you want.
 Because let’s be real, ammonia-free hair dye won’t outperform hair dyes with ammonia which has stronger chemicals.
-What best hair color without ammonia can promise is it a decent result without putting your hair and health to risk.
+What the best hair color without ammonia can promise is it a decent result without putting your hair and health to risk.

-Best Hair Colour Without Ammonia That Really Works
+5 Best Hair Colour Without Ammonia

 Some ammonia-free hair color brands may boast about how much healthier of an option their products are but their ingredients list full of chemicals says otherwise.
-In contrary, some may be ammonia-free and have a clean profile from all other hair-damaging chemicals but not as effective as they claim to be.
+On contrary, some may be ammonia-free and have a clean profile from all other hair-damaging chemicals but not as effective as they claim to be.
 Let’s cut the crap.
-There’s a reason why the following products are top-rated; they deliver result while also take care of your hair.
+There’s a reason why the following products are top-rated; they deliver results while also take care of your hair.

 A blend of oil including a variety of natural flower oils replaces ammonia in Garnier Olia range.
 Much like ammonia, the natural oils work their way into the hair shaft to deposit color but in a more hair-friendly way (way friendlier than ammonia).
 Natural oils aren’t only a healthier alternative but we all know how it’s very nourishing to hair whilst coating your hair with a protective film.
 Even better, it adds volume and shine while giving your hair a great smelling fragrance.
 Now isn’t that genius?

 Garnier is the first one to adapt oil-powered permanent color, a result of years and years spent by Ganier’s chemist perfecting a high-performing hair color without the use of ammonia.
 Their hair color kit includes a colorant tube, applicator bottle with a developer, glove, final-step conditioner, and instructional insert.

 - Formulated with 60 percent blend of oils

 - Mild floral fragrance